 What is this?

-Known more formally as Structural Integration, this is direct, to-the-point hands-on bodywork—think slow, intentional, targeted “massage”—that seeks balance and freedom in the body’s structure.
-Along with manual releases, we also work with your movement, intuition, and awareness to discover where your body wants to be.
+Known more formally as Structural Integration, this is direct, hands-on bodywork—slow, intentional, and precise—that aims to restore balance and freedom in your body’s structure.
+Alongside manual releases, we engage your movement, awareness, and intuition to uncover how your body naturally wants to organize.

-In different sessions we work different territories of the connective tissue (fascia), continually giving the body new resource to organize itself into a more cohesive whole.
+Each session focuses on different regions of the connective tissue (fascia), giving your body the input it needs to come back into a more cohesive whole.

-The process often feels like an unwrapping—separating layers that have become stuck together over time.
+The work often feels like an unwrapping—separating layers that have become stuck together over time.
+We focus especially on the in-between spaces, restoring the glide between muscles so they can function independently instead of pulling on each other.

 Commonly reported benefits: